Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: The moduli space as a Hausdorff sheaf

 \begin{rema}[Unobstructedness for embedded families of K3 surfaces] Specifically, for every $[C_0]\in \mathsf{S}_d$ sections $\sigma\in\sF([C_0])$ correspond under the isomorphism from \Cref{functor of sections'} to the isomorphism classes of marked embedded families $(\cF,\mu)$ of K3 surfaces with period map mapping to $C_0$.
 As $\sF$ is a topological sheaf, each such $\sigma\in\sF([C_0])$ can be extended to a section $\tilde{\sigma}\in\sF(U)$ over an open neighborhood $U$ of $[C_0]$ in $\mathsf{S}_d$; up to shrinking $U$, this extended section is uniquely determined.
 This extended section in turn corresponds to the second level family $\tilde{\sigma}^*\cN\to\rest{\cC_d}U\to U$, which by \Cref{local torelli} is universal at every point in $U$.
 Up to shrinking $U$ further, this second level family is thus $U$-isomorphic to the universal deformation of $(\cF,\mu)$ constructed in \Cref{unobs}. \end{rema}

 \begin{theo}[The moduli space of marked embedded K3 families is Hausdorff] The total space of $\sF$ is a fine moduli space of marked embedded families of K3 surfaces of degree $d$.
-In particular, the moduli space $\sM$ introduced in \Cref{fine} is Hausdorff. \end{theo} \begin{proof} We write $\sF=(X\stackrel{\pi}{\to}\mathsf{S}_d)$ and let $[C]\in \mathsf{S}_d$.
+In particular, the moduli space $\sM$ introduced in \Cref{fine} is Hausdorff and therefore a complex space in the usual sense.\footnote{As for example introduced in \cite{Fischer}.} \end{theo} \begin{proof} We write $\sF=(X\stackrel{\pi}{\to}\mathsf{S}_d)$ and let $[C]\in \mathsf{S}_d$.
 The fiber $X_{[C]}$ is isomorphic to the space of sections $\sF([C])$.
 Hence $X$ corresponds via \Cref{unobs remark} to the set of isomorphism classes of marked embedded K3 families of degree $d$.
-In fact, the sections $\tilde{\sigma}$ corresponding to the universal deformations of marked embedded K3 families of degree $d$ from \Cref{unobs} give $X$ the same structure as a complex space as the corresponding connected component of $\sM$.
+In fact, the sections $\tilde{\sigma}$ corresponding to the universal deformations of marked embedded K3 families of degree $d$, see \Cref{unobs}, give $X$ the same structure as a complex space as the corresponding connected component of $\sM$.
 Therefore, by \Cref{T2}, $\sM$ is also Hausdorff. \end{proof}

+After having constructed fine moduli spaces for \emph{marked} (embedded) families and their total spaces in \Cref{fine} and \Cref{total spaces}, it is desirable to get rid of the marking that was introduced to construct second level period maps.
+For this, one has to consider the action of the discrete group $\Gamma = \Orthp(\Lambda)$ on $\sM$ and analyze whether it admits a quotient that is a complex space.
+The Hausdorff property of $\sM$ established in \Cref{MT2} turns this into a sensible problem.
+The following result says that this goal is at least partly achievable.

+To prepare the statement, recall that the universal marked embedded second level family over the fine moduli space $\sM$ of marked embedded families of K3 surfaces yields a second level period map $P\colon \sM \to \mathsf{S}(\Omega)$, which is locally biholomorphic by the Local Torelli Theorem for such families, \Cref{local torelli}, and equivariant with respect to the natural actions of $\Gamma$ on marked families and on the cycle space.